 This method is suitable if you need a black elastomer part, white rubber-like photopolymer resin or grey engineering soft TPU material.
 Just add the corresponding colorants to Elastomer-X and color it in (almost) any color you want.
 After testing we advise to be carefull with using the maximum loading level of the colorants.
 With halve of the loading level, it can be that thin parts look slightly translucent colored.
 In the pictures below you can see how elastic black, white and grey parts look liks.

-Colors of 3D-printed Liqcreate Elastomer-X parts with additional resin colors colorant. when you need a black rubber -like resin or grey elastomer, the options are endless.
+Using colorants for coloring Liqcreate Elastomer-X. When you need a black rubber -like resin or grey elastomer, the options are endless with colorants.

-For our Elastomer-X launch video we made an opaque red industrial part when mixing red, white and black pigments. due to the opaque nature of the part, we had to add an additional 8 seconds on top of the regular print time.
-This is quite long, but the result is beautiful.
+For our Elastomer-X launch video we made an opaque red industrial part when mixing red, white and black colorant.
+Due to the opaque nature of the part, we had to add an additional 8 seconds on top of the regular print time.
+This is quite long, but the result with this colorant in Elastomer-X is beautiful.

 The mechanical properties of Elastomer-X resin with colorants were investigated.
 From the test it was found that coloring Elastomer-X with half of the maximum loading level for black and grey pigment yielded quite similar results.
 All properties were within 10% deviation from the transparant clear resin.